reger-men/Distributed-TensorFlow/README.md

 # Distributed-TensorFlow
 Specifying distributed devices in your model.
-Train CNN Cifar10 over multiple devices to demonstarte the model parallelism approch.
+Train CNN Cifar10 over multiple devices to demonstrate the model parallelism approch.
 In this example we use only one machine with mutliple GPUs.

 ## Run